rochefort-lab/fissa/README.md

 WinPython command prompt.
 You can instead download a zipped copy of FISSA from GitHub and skip the first step.
-However, in this case you will also get an error when pip tries to install nimfa, which can be resolved as described below.

 Next, you need to download a windows specific version of shapely from
 <http://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely>.